TimoFlesch/agentic-llms/Readme.md

  But often, its line of reasoning isn't particularly sound (which might have something to do with the short context window of locally hosted models):
  ```

-Today is 2024-01-16 and you can use tools to get new information.
-Answer the question as best as you can using the following tools:

-DDG Search: Get information for a search query.
-Input should be either a question like 'Who was Tolstoy?', or a single word like 'Tolstoy'.
-Result will be the answers to the question.
-There can be multiple results.
-Linux Shell: A Linux Shell.
-Use this to execute Linux commands.
-Input should be valid Linux commands.
-Chain several commands together with semicolon.
-Missing packages can be installed with `apk add ...`
-Python Interpreter: A Python interpreter.
-Use this to execute python code.
-Input should be valid python code.
-If you want to see the output of a value, you should print it out with `print(...)`
-Wikipedia: Get information from an encyclopedia to answer a search query.
-Input should be a search query such as 'Who was Marie Curie?'.
-Result will be a detailed answer to the question.
-There can be multiple results.

-Use the following format:

-Question: the input question you must answer
-Thought: comment on what you want to do next
-Action: the action to take, exactly one element of [DuckDuckGo Search, Linux Shell, Python Interpreter, Wikipedia]
-Action Input: the input to the action
-Observation: the result of the action
-... (this Thought/Action/Action Input/Observation repeats N times,
-use it until you are sure of the answer)
-Thought: I now know the final answer
-Final Answer: your final answer to the original input question

-Begin!

 Question: Use Wikipedia to tell me where and when Alan Turing was born
 Thought: